ai-1st/pdf-to-image-aws-lambda/README.md

 # PDF to Image AWS Lambda

 A serverless AWS Lambda function that converts PDF files to PNG images.
 The function accepts PDF uploads, converts each page to a PNG image, and stores them in S3.
-It includes a web interface for easy testing.
+It includes a web interface for easy testing and features automatic image deduplication using SHA256 checksums.

 ## Features

 - Convert PDF files to individual PNG images
+- Automatic image deduplication using SHA256 checksums
-- Store images in S3 with organized structure (`s3://<bucket-name>/pages/<file-id>/page-N.png`)
+- Store images in S3 with content-based paths (`s3://<bucket-name>/pages/<sha256>.png`)
 - Web-based testing interface
 - CORS-enabled for browser access
 - Secure pre-signed URLs for direct S3 uploads